-- "purchase, exchange, transfer, distribute, and assign the custody of law books, equipment, supplies, and other personal property for the judicial branch of Government (except the Supreme Court) . . .; - provide or make available readily to each court appropriate equipment for the interpretation of proceedings in accordance with [28 U.S.C. § 1828]; and - enter into and perform contracts and other transactions upon such terms as the Director may deem appropriate as may be necessary to the conduct of the work of the judicial branch of Government (except the Supreme Court)"
+- "purchase, exchange, transfer, distribute, and assign the custody of law books, equipment, supplies, and other personal property for the judicial branch of Government (except the Supreme Court) . . .; - provide or make available readily to each court appropriate equipment for the interpretation of proceedings in accordance with Section 1828 of this title; and - enter into and perform contracts and other transactions upon such terms as the Director may deem appropriate as may be necessary to the conduct of the work of the judicial branch of Government (except the Supreme Court)"